America Reports: Synopsis

 The program continues coverage of stories followed during prior hours of Fox News programs.
 The show often takes a swifter pace compared to the network's other programming, making a larger focus of the program on breaking-news events with live correspondents.
 The coverage includes correspondents on location, in studio, in addition to analysis from pundits or experts.

 Smith, who joined Fox Business as a reporter in 2007 had previously served as a co-host of Outnumbered from 2014 until she was named a co-anchor of America's Newsroom in 2018, where she worked until she joined America Reports in 2021.

 Roberts joined Fox News as a senior national correspondent in 2011 after departing CNN.
-Prior to joining America Reports he served as a White House Correspondent throughout the Trump Administration from 2017—2021.
+Prior to joining America Reports he served as a White House Correspondent throughout the first Trump Administration from 2017–2021.

-Guest hosts for the show include Gillian Turner, Mike Emanuel, Aisha Hasnie, Trace Gallagher, Bill Hemmer, Anita Vogel, and Jacqui Heinrich.
+Guest hosts for the show include Gillian Turner, Mike Emanuel, Aishah Hasnie, Trace Gallagher, Molly Line, Bill Hemmer, Shannon Bream, Anita Vogel, Jacqui Heinrich and Bill Melugin.